brooklynrail/brooklynrail-platform/content/people/jamie-nares.md

 ---
-name: Jamie Nares
+name: James Nares
-first_name: Jamie
+first_name: James
 last_name: Nares
 short_bio: is a contemporary British artist known for her large calligraphic paintings.
 Her work is found in the collections of the Metropolitan Museum of